 Functionally graded materials (FGMs) are those in which structure or composition varies with position to serve under extreme conditions, such as those common to the nuclear power generation, aerospace, and maritime sectors [1]-[4].
-FGMs can be used as an approach to join dissimilar metals that cannot be welded directly, such as stainless steel 304L (SS304L) to Ti-6Al-4V, by introducing nonlinear composition paths or the addition of intermediate elements or alloys to circumvent the forming of deleterious phases, referring to brittle topologically close-packed (TCP) phases in the present work that may result in component failure during fabrication or application [5].
+FGMs can be used as an approach to join dissimilar metals that cannot otherwise be welded directly, such as stainless steel 304L (SS304L) and Ti-6AI-4V, by introducing nonlinear composition paths or the addition of intermediate elements or alloys to circumvent the forming of deleterious phases [5].
 FGMs also enable the spatial tailoring of properties within a component; for example, a gradient region between ferritic and austenitic alloys that avoids failure normally occurring due to carbon diffusion during service [6].
 The powder-based directed energy deposition (DED) additive manufacturing (AM) process has been used to fabricate FGMs through the deposition of varying mixtures of powder feedstock into the melt pool created by the laser during processing [7].
 However, fabricating crack-free and robust FGMs requires avoiding compositions and processing conditions where cracks will form, which is cost-prohibitive with trial-and-error, highlighting the importance of computational tools to guide FGM design.

 Previous studies have shown that FGMs made by DED AM often result in cracking [8]- [10], due to intermetallic phase formation, solidification cracking, or residual stress buildup.
-For example, the study of FGMs from SS304L to Ti-6Al-4V with V as an intermediate showed that the presence of Fe-Ti intermetallic phases and σ phase resulted in cracking in the gradient regions [11].
-Similarly, delamination was reported in FGMs from Ti-6Al-4V to Inconel 718

-(IN718) due to intermetallic phases and a coefficient of thermal expansion (CTE) mismatch between the two terminal alloys [12], and cracks were found in Ti-6Al-4V to stainless steel FGMs due to limited miscibility between the alloys, intermetallic phase formation, and residual stress [13].
+For example, the study of FGMs from SS304L to Ti-6A1-4V with V as an intermediate showed that the presence of Fe-Ti intermetallic phases and σ phase resulted in cracking in the gradient regions [11].
+Similarly, delamination was reported in FGMs from Ti-6A1-4V to Inconel 718 (IN718) due to intermetallic phases and a coefficient of thermal expansion (CTE) mismatch between the two terminal alloys [12], and cracks were found in Ti-6A1-4V to stainless steel FGMs due to limited miscibility between the alloys, intermetallic phase formation, and residual stress [13].

 CALPHAD (CALculation of PHAse Diagrams) modeling has been used to predict the formation of potentially deleterious phases during AM, with this insight used to design composition pathways that avoid these phases.
 The present authors proposed the concept of feasibility maps for ternary systems to aid in avoiding regions with high deleterious phase fractions, as predicted through either equilibrium simulations or Scheil solidification simulations [5].
-With this approach, a stainless steel 316L (SS316L) to Ti-6Al-4V FGM with Ni-20Cr, Cr, and V as intermediate alloys was designed, fabricated, and confirmed to contain no detrimental phases.
-Other researchers have developed a path-finding algorithm to identify composition pathways in high-dimensional composition spaces that avoid deleterious phase formation within FGMs based on equilibrium simulations [14].
-Later, an improved pathfinding algorithm was developed to add constraints to the generated path, including reducing the length of the path and considering monotonic variations in properties, namely coefficient of thermal expansion [15].
+With this approach, a stainless steel 316 (SS316) to Ti-6Al-4V FGM with Ni-20Cr, Cr, and V as intermediate alloys was designed, fabricated, and confirmed to contain no detrimental phases.
+Other researchers have developed a path finding algorithm to identify composition pathways in high dimensional composition spaces that avoid deleterious phase formation within FGMs based on equilibrium simulations, with a later improved path finding algorithm to search the composition space more comprehensively and generate smoother compositional routes [14]-[16].
 However, avoidance of brittle phase formation is not sufficient for crack-free FGMs.
-Cracking has been reported for FGMs in which the amounts of deleterious phases were low or zero, e.g., stainless steel to Inconel FGMs [16]-[18], SS316L to Ni-20Cr to Cr to V to Ti-6Al-4V FGMs [5], and SS304L to Ni-20Cr FGMs [19], which are due to solidification cracking or liquation cracking resulted from interdendritic precipitates or due to accumulation of thermal stress during cooling process because of CTE mismatch.
-Additionally, an FGM of SS304L to IN625 fabricated with DED AM but with sharp composition changes to avoid compositions known to produce cracking in ref.
-[20].
-While no cracks were observed with low energy density, they were observed with high energy density due to the large dilution and mixing zones.
-This highlights the importance of considering the solidification process and crack susceptibility along the entire pathway when designing FGM compositional pathways because cracking may still occur even when trying to jump over problematic compositions due to dilution.
+Cracking has been reported for FGMs in which the amounts of deleterious phases were low or zero, e.g., stainless steel to Inconel FGMs [17]-[19], SS316 to Ni-20Cr to Cr to V to Ti-6Al-4V FGMs [5], and SS304L to Ni-20Cr FGMs [20].
+This highlights the fact that the solidification process and crack susceptibility need also to be considered when designing FGM pathways.